Proven-Paradox/shaper-system/Handbook.md

 This Attack targets the enemy's Mental Defense rather than Physical Defense.
 Description: Channeling elemental energy into a melee strike.
 This could be igniting one's hands with fire, swinging an ice sword, lightning kicks, and similar elemental attacks.

-#### Evacuation
-Auxiliary
-Action: Major
-Prerequisites: None
-Range: Short
-Targets: One other ally in your Square, and an adjacent Square
-Cost: 5 MP
-Effect: You and the targeted ally move to the selected Square.
-You and the targeted ally must be able to move normally to use this Ability.
-Description: Conveying an ally away from danger.
-This can be lending a shoulder to help them move, physically picking them up, activating a short range teleport, opening a small pair of connected portals, and other similar means of moving allies.

 #### Friendly Fire
 Auxiliary
 Action: Counter